Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io/README.md

 2. **pip**: pip is the package installer for Python.
 It usually comes bundled with the Python installation.

+3. **Git**: To clone the repository and manage version control, you'll need Git installed on your system.
+You can download Git from the official website: https://git-scm.com/downloads

-3. **MkDocs**: After installing Python and pip, you can install MkDocs by running the following command:
+4. **MkDocs**: After installing Python and pip, you can install MkDocs by running the following command:

 ```bash
 pip install mkdocs
 ```

-3. **Git**: To clone the repository and manage version control, you'll need Git installed on your system.
-You can download Git from the official website: https://git-scm.com/downloads

-4. **Material for MkDocs**: is a theme for
+5. **Material for MkDocs**: is a theme for
  MkDocs that provides a responsive and modern design.
 Install the theme using the following command: